 Have a look at the following table for a quick comparison of the differences between Invisalign and Smile Direct Club cost, process and practicalities:

 Remember, if you want to check how much Invisalign will cost for you, you can book an appointment with your nearest Invisalign provider.
+The initial consultation is usually free of charge.
 They also have a Smile Assessment tool where you can check your eligibility for this treatment in under a minute.

 Or, if you're looking for the cheapest option, check out Straight My Teeth who are similar to SDC but charge just £999 for their at-home clear aligner treatment.